NastaranTakmilHomayouni/IntegratedDualAnalysisAproach_MDA/README.md

 [1] &nbsp; C. Turkay, P. Filzmoser, and H. Hauser, “Brushing Dimensions - A Dual Visual Analysis Model for High-Dimensional Data, ”IEEE Transactionson Visualization and Computer Graphics, vol. 17, no. 12, pp. 2591–2599,2011.

+## Abstract
+The Dual Analysis framework is a powerful enabling technology for the exploration of high dimensional quantitative data by treating data dimensions as first-class objects that can be explored in tandem with data values.
+In this work, we extend the Dual Analysis framework through the ***joint*** treatment of quantitative (numerical) and qualitative (categorical) dimensions.
+Computing common measures for all dimensions allows us to visualize both quantitative and qualitative dimensions in the same view. \revision{This enables} a natural ***joint*** treatment of mixed data during interactive visual exploration and analysis.
+Several measures of variation for nominal qualitative data can also be applied to ordinal qualitative and quantitative data.
+For example, instead of measuring variability from a mean or median, \revision{other} measures assess inter-data variation or average variation from a mode.
+In this work, we demonstrate how these measures can be integrated into the Dual Analysis framework to explore and generate hypotheses about high-dimensional mixed data.
+A medical case study using clinical routine data of patients suffering from Cerebral Small Vessel Disease~(CSVD), conducted with a senior neurologist and a medical student, shows that a joint Dual Analysis approach for quantitative and qualitative data can rapidly lead to new insights based on which new hypotheses may be generated.

 ## How to run it
 - download repository from github
 - open project in development environment, such as IntelliJ idea